Updated: February 2023.

-Imagine stepping out from work and straight onto ski slopes blanketed in 14-metre deep fresh powder; capping off the day with a steaming bowl of ramen before soaking your muscles in a hot spring.
+Imagine stepping out from work and straight onto ski slopes blanketed in 14-metre-deep fresh powder; capping off the day with a steaming bowl of ramen before soaking your muscles in a hot spring.
 Just your average day working a ski season in Japan (tough gig).
-After over two years of lockdown, Japan is reopening its borders just in time for the upcoming snow season.
-So, if like us, you’re dreaming of a white Christmas riding through clouds, read on to discover how you can work the 2022/2023 ski season in Japan.
+So, if like us, you’re dreaming of a white Christmas riding through clouds, read on to discover how you can work the 2023 ski season in Japan.

 Ever heard of Japow?
 There’s a reason Japan has built a reputation as the top ski and snowboarding destination on the planet.
 Japan is the Holy Grail for Canadians wanting to experience deep powder skiing and snowboarding, and working during a winter snow season will give you unparalleled access to this legendary Japow.